jhonadc/family-tree-project/README.md

 Choose (or create) a working directory on your own computer and change directory into it

-Clone this repository running git clone xxxxxxxxxxxxx in that working directory.
+Clone this repository running git clone https://github.com/jhonadc/family-tree-project.git in that working directory.

 Get Set Up for Local Development:
 Change directory to the recently cloned folder.